prolific-oss/cli/README.md

-  completion   Generate the autocompletion script for the specified shell help         Help about any command hook         Manage and view your hook subscriptions project      Manage and view your projects in a workspace requirements List all eligibility requirements available for your study studies      Provide details about your studies study        Manage and view your studies submission   View your study submissions whoami       Provide details about your account workspace    Manage and view your workspaces
+  completion   Generate the autocompletion script for the specified shell help         Help about any command hook         Manage and view your hook subscriptions participant  Manage and view your participant groups project      Manage and view your projects in a workspace requirements List all eligibility requirements available for your study studies      Provide details about your studies study        Manage and view your studies submission   Manage and view your study submissions whoami       View details about your account workspace    Manage and view your workspaces

 Flags: